henon/dotgit/README.markdown

 Bugs / Features
 ===============

-If you find any bugs or would like to see a feature implemented please report it at http://pheew.lighthouseapp.com/projects/21305/home
+If you find any bugs or would like to see a feature implemented please report it at the [Lighthouse project](http://pheew.lighthouseapp.com/projects/21305/home)